Andrew is a TEFL graduate and has recently taught classes in the UK. A keen traveller and article writer, he has also tutored 1:1 abroad.

 How To Improve Spelling

-In the following article I've outlined some basic rules, given you lots of words as interesting examples to put before your class and also added some important tips.
+In the following article, I've outlined some basic rules and given you lots of words as interesting examples to put before your class and also added some important tips.
 All you need to get your students spelling correctly is here.

 Remember, the more your students see and read words the more they'll be able to spell them correctly.

 - In your classroom put up posters, leaflets, pictures and captions with CLEARLY PRINTED words to help reinforce correct spelling.
 Each time your students are in class they'll see correct spelling.